-Conclusion: Buy what you can afford, or consider waiting for a sale.
+Conclusion: In searching for the Best Cheap Paddle Board, buy what you can afford, or consider waiting for a sale.

 One of the final pieces of advice is that as new models of paddleboards are released, old inventory is often heavily discounted in order to make room for the new variants.
 If you want a higher performance paddleboard, but are hoping to save money, you could wait and buy last year’s model if any remain in inventory.
 For this reason, we here at SUPBoardGuide.com make sure to not only write up new reviews as stand up paddleboards are released, but also leave reviews up of previous models in order for you to get a good sense of their performance.
 Whatever you go with though, remember to stay safe, have fun, and enjoy paddleboarding!

 Thank you so much for reading our guide!
 If you have any lingering questions or would like our advice on a SUP you are looking at purchasing, be sure to leave a comment or send us an email with your thoughts!
 We try to keep our guides up to date as well, so be sure to check on our guide again as new models come out or if other special deals are available for these paddleboards.
 We also update our reviews and guides based upon the experiences that paddlers have with the boards we test, so send us an email to help our reviews be even more accurate.